Can Foreigners Buy an Apartment in Vietnam? What the Process Actually Looks Like

 Before anything else, establish which ownership category you fall into.
 The difference is material.

 Track A — Standard foreign national: You hold a valid entry permit to Vietnam (visa or exemption), are not married to a Vietnamese citizen residing in Vietnam, and are purchasing in your own name.
 You may own a residential apartment for an initial term of 50 years from the date on your ownership certificate (pink book), renewable once for a further 50 years, subject to regulations in force at the time of renewal.
-Your ownership is subject to a foreign quota: no more than 30% of apartments in any single building, and no more than 250 individual houses in any ward-equivalent area, can be foreign-owned.
+Your ownership is subject to a foreign quota: no more than 30% of apartments in any single building can be foreign-owned, and no more than 250 individual houses in any ward-equivalent area.
 This is leasehold in practical terms, not freehold.

-If you are a Track B buyer, much of what follows still applies to your purchase experience — but you should confirm with your lawyer exactly how your ownership is structured on the title documentation, and ensure your financial contribution is protected through appropriate contractual arrangements.
+If you are a Track B buyer, much of what follows still applies to your purchase experience.
+Confirm with your lawyer exactly how your ownership will appear on the title documents, and make sure your financial contribution is protected in writing.
+The TT visa and TRC pathway for foreign spouses often runs in parallel with the property process; understanding your residency documents before signing anything is useful.

 What the Search and Selection Process Actually Looks Like

-Most foreign buyers in Vietnam begin their search online — property portals like PropertyGuru Vietnam, Batdongsan.com.vn, and developer websites are the main starting points.
+Most foreign buyers begin their search online.
+Property portals like PropertyGuru Vietnam, Batdongsan.com.vn, and developer websites are the main starting points.
 Facebook groups for expats in Ho Chi Minh City and Hanoi are also commonly used for firsthand recommendations on buildings and agents.
+Platforms, agents, and listings in Vietnam shift regularly, so confirm current details before acting on any specific recommendation.

 Real estate agents in Vietnam vary widely in quality and independence.
 Many agents work on developer commission, meaning they represent the seller's interest, not yours.
 They will not volunteer information about quota status, legal ambiguities in the project, or developer financial difficulties.
-Treat agent recommendations as useful orientation — a way to understand what is available in a given area and price range — but not as due diligence.
+Treat agent recommendations as useful orientation for understanding what is available in a given area and price range, not as due diligence.
 Some buyers work with buyer's agents or engage lawyers earlier in the process; both are increasingly common among foreign purchasers in major cities.

 The first practical question when you identify a project you like is whether it is approved for foreign ownership.
 This is not a given.
 A project must have received its construction permit, completed construction, and cleared all required inspections before foreign-owned pink books can be issued.
 Some projects are marketed aggressively to foreign buyers before all of this is in place.
-Asking for documentation of each of these stages — land use rights certificate for the plot, construction permit, inspection acceptance certificate, and confirmation that the project is open for foreign ownership — is the correct move before you engage further.
+Before engaging further, ask for documentation at each of these stages: the land use rights certificate for the plot, the construction permit, the inspection acceptance certificate, and written confirmation that the project is open for foreign ownership.

 The quota question is the next major practical issue.
 Under Decree 95/2024, the seller or developer is required to check the provincial housing-management portal for quota availability before signing a sale, lease-purchase, or donation contract with a foreign buyer.
-Contracts signed when the foreign ownership quota is already at capacity are invalid — not just administratively inconvenient, but legally void and ineligible for pink book issuance.
-This means you cannot rely on the idea that you are safe once you have a signed SPA.
-The quota check must happen before the contract is signed.
+Contracts signed when the foreign ownership quota is already at capacity are invalid: not just administratively inconvenient, but legally void and ineligible for pink book issuance.
+The quota check must happen before the contract is signed, not after.
 Ask the developer to show you the quota verification.
 Reputable developers in Ho Chi Minh City and Hanoi typically have this available; in secondary cities it can require more insistence.

 Getting Legal Advice Before You Sign

-An independent lawyer — one who works with foreign property buyers regularly — will review the SPA, confirm the project's legal status and quota availability, check for encumbrances on the title, and flag anything unusual before you commit.
-Legal fees for a straightforward apartment review commonly run in the USD 300–800 range depending on the firm and transaction complexity.
-Buyers who skip this and run into problems at the DONRE stage or post-handover typically find the cost of untangling those problems far exceeds what independent legal advice would have cost.
+An independent lawyer who works with foreign property buyers regularly will review the SPA, confirm the project's legal status and quota availability, check for encumbrances on the title, and flag anything unusual before you commit.
+Legal fees for a standard apartment review commonly run in the USD 300–800 range, depending on the firm and transaction complexity.
+Buyers who skip this and run into problems at the DONRE stage or post-handover typically find the cost of resolving those problems far exceeds what independent legal advice would have cost.

 How the Ownership Registration Works in Practice

-Once the purchase is underway — SPA signed, payments made — the pink book process begins.
+Once the SPA is signed and payments are made, the pink book process begins.
 The pink book (Giấy chứng nhận quyền sở hữu nhà ở) is the certificate that formally records your ownership.
 It is issued by the provincial Department of Natural Resources and Environment (DONRE), not by the developer.

-Payment for the purchase must go through a credit institution or foreign bank branch operating in Vietnam — this means a domestic Vietnamese bank or a foreign bank branch licensed to operate in Vietnam (such as HSBC Vietnam or Standard Chartered Vietnam).
-This is a legal requirement ensuring traceable in-country settlement.
+Payment for the purchase must go through a credit institution or foreign bank branch operating in Vietnam: a domestic Vietnamese bank or a foreign bank branch licensed to operate in Vietnam (such as HSBC Vietnam or Standard Chartered Vietnam).
 Cash payments to developers are not acceptable and should be refused entirely.
-The practical common-ground approach is for most foreign buyers to open an account at a Vietnamese domestic bank — Vietcombank, Techcombank, and VPBank are frequently mentioned by expat buyers — but buyers using foreign bank branches operating in Vietnam are also compliant with the payment requirement.
+Most foreign buyers open an account at a Vietnamese domestic bank, with Vietcombank, Techcombank, and VPBank commonly mentioned by expat buyers.
 Whatever institution you use, retain all transfer records; they are required documentation for the pink book application.
+If you do not yet have a Vietnamese bank account, opening one as a foreigner has its own requirements and typically needs an in-person visit before the transaction can proceed.

 What to Watch Out For

 Off-plan in legally uncertain projects.
 Completed projects where Vietnamese buyers already hold pink books give you a clear picture of what the legal pathway looks like.
 Off-plan projects add developer financial health, construction completion, and final project approval into the risk equation.
-If a developer is unable to secure all project approvals, your pink book may be delayed indefinitely.
-Make sure your SPA includes meaningful penalty clauses for delayed handover and delayed pink book issuance — and check that the deposit protection provisions are clear.
+If a developer cannot secure all project approvals, your pink book may be delayed indefinitely.
+Make sure your SPA includes meaningful penalty clauses for delayed handover and delayed pink book issuance.
+Check that the deposit protection provisions are clear.

 Quota surprises after signing.
 Under Decree 95/2024, a contract signed when the foreign quota is already exceeded is invalid.
 The risk is real enough that it should be verified by document before you sign, not taken on faith from the agent or developer's verbal assurance.

 Name consistency across all documents.
 Your name as it appears on your passport must be rendered identically across the SPA, all bank transfer records, and the pink book application.
-Vietnamese administrative forms transliterate foreign names, and even minor discrepancies — a missing middle name, a different romanization — are enough to get files returned from DONRE.
+Vietnamese administrative forms transliterate foreign names, and even minor discrepancies, such as a missing middle name or a different romanization, are enough to get files returned from DONRE.
 Establish the exact form your name will take in Vietnamese documentation before anything is signed, and make sure every document matches.

 Foreign spouses: protect your financial contribution in writing.
 If you are a Track B buyer and your name cannot appear on the land portion of the pink book, ensure that your financial contribution to the purchase is documented through a side agreement or internal contract.
 Vietnamese courts will generally recognize marital property claims, but having clear written documentation of your contribution at the time of purchase gives you a much stronger position if the relationship ends or if ownership is ever contested.